Driver is in U.S. illegally. Now he’s charged in the death of a Lancaster man, officials say

 Reckless homicide carries up to 10 years in prison if convicted.

-Byrdic was getting his mail around 9:30 Sunday morning at his Airport Road home when Borbonio-Olivio ran off the road, police said.
+Byrdic was getting his mail around 9:30 a.m.
+Saturday at his Airport Road home when Borbonio-Olivio ran off the road, police said.

 ICE officials placed a hold on Borbonio-Olivio after he was arrested.
 The hold comes because the person is a foreign national subject to removal from the country, said Bryan Cox, spokesman for ICE.
 A hold, or detainer, serves notice to local law enforcement that ICE seeks to take the person into its custody at whatever point they would otherwise be released, Cox said.